Tuesday, August 22, 2023

 Thursday, August 17, 2023

-THE MASS OF FRENCH PARADE IMAGES SHOW THE POWER OF ITS KINGS
+THE MANY FRENCH PARADE IMAGES SHOW THE POWER OF ITS KINGS

 MOST WEB PICTURES ARE FRENCH, AND DATE FROM ABOUT 1450 WHEN THE KINGDOM EMERGED FROM THE HUNDRED YEARS' WAR*